 Raffling off goods or services is a good way to draw potential customers to the event, bring them to your location at the event, and keep in touch with them after the event is over.

 If you have tied yourself to a local event and have determined what kind of involvement you are going to have, you can help your own business as well as the event itself through event promotion.

 Using social media accounts, printed flyers, or business postcards giving the event details, you can let your current customers know where to find you and help you through word of mouth marketing.
 If you donated your business space to an event, promoting the partnership is even more critical because it will bring traffic directly into your venue.

 In the weeks leading up to the outdoor festival or event, add flyers to your shopping bags or hand smaller postcards out to customers who visit you.
 You can also add information about the event to your company website so individuals who receive the flyers can reference the website for more information if needed.

-Keep in Touch With Contacts
+Keep in Touch With Any Contacts You Make

 If you passed out postcard marketing materials or other types of promotional items, make sure you let the new customers know how to find your place of business or how to contact you in the future.
 A raffle or contest held during the event or festival can yield a list of potential customers that you can send direct mail postcards offering incentives or discounts for a visit to your business.

 If anyone asked for specific information during the event, taking a moment to make a notation and then follow up later to show sincerity and follow-through.
 While attending the event, the best thing you can do is make a good enough impression on the individuals you meet to show that your business stands out as a memorable one.